gracelhu/TenWords/README.md

 - Type `npm install` to install dependencies for the frontend project
 - Type  `go build`
 - Type `./introToSWE` to run the backend application

+Go to `localhost:3000` to interact with the application.